mvallim/kubernetes-under-the-hood/documentation/kube.md

 ---

-* **LoadBalancer**
-Exposes the service externally using a cloud provider’s load balancer.
+* **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
 NodePort and ClusterIP services, to which the external load balancer will route, are automatically created.

 <p align="center">
   <img src="images/kube-service-loadbalancer.png">